2025–26 Premiership Rugby: Broadcast coverage

 The competition is being broadcast by TNT Sports for the thirteenth consecutive year.
-The 2025–26 season is the second of the new broadcast deal with Premiership Rugby, under which all 93 matches will be shown live on TNT and Discovery+.
+The 2025–26 season is the second of the new broadcast deal with PREM Rugby, under which all 93 matches will be shown live on TNT and Discovery+.
 In addition, seven select matches, including the Premiership Final, will be broadcast free-to-air on ITV over the course of the season.

 This season will be the second to have the one-hour highlights programme, titled Gallagher Premiership Unleashed, which is aired on ITV4 each Wednesday at 7pm, recapping all of the fixtures held over the previous weekend.
 An abridged, half-hour version of the show is also shown on ITV1 every Wednesday at 11.45pm, while both programmes will remain available to view on demand via ITVX.